leoyuholo/codesubmit/readme.md

 *codeSubmit* is a web base code judge system

 ## Development
-To spin up database, run`shellscripts/docker/mongodb/mongodb_up.sh` and `shellscripts/docker/redis/redis_up.sh`
+To spin up database, run`shellscripts/docker/mongodb/mongodb_up.sh`, `shellscripts/docker/redis/redis_up.sh` and `shellscripts/docker/rabbitmq/rabbitmq.sh`

-To watch changes and livereload, run `grunt` and visit `http://localhost:8000`
+To watch changes and livereload for admin, run `grunt` and visit `http://localhost:8000` To watch changes and livereload for student, run `grunt student` and visit `http://localhost:8001`